-Because complaints reflect a personal experience, and the number received is relatively small, it is difficult to be precise about any common themes.
+As complaints reflect a personal experience, and the number received is relatively small, it is difficult to be precise about any common themes.
 Most complaints are communication issues and the negative impact this has had.
+This may be recognised as a communication point but sometimes this is fed back with regards to perception of treatment.
 Poor attitude and behaviour is a trigger for a complaint when staff do not display empathy and compassion or are abrupt and do not appear to be willing to give the patient the voice to speak.
 Complaints of this type are more apparent in the outpatient setting.
-Cancelled elective admissions and the rescheduling of outpatient appointments escalate to a formal complaint when patients cannot be given an early resolution or have ha had multiple poor experiences.
+Cancelled elective admissions and the rescheduling of outpatient appointments escalate to a formal complaint when patients cannot be given an early resolution or dates are not considered appropriate.

-There were fifteen complaints received where attitude was recorded as the primary subject of concern.
+There were fourteen complaints received where attitude was recorded as the primary subject of concern.
 In relation to staff attitude, staff are encouraged to read the complaint letter and are supported by their line manager to reflect by providing a reflective statement on how they could have responded differently.
 The reflection is further reviewed with the staff member to ensure learning has taken place.
 Where indicated, training on values based leadership and effective people management is provided.
-Customer service training is also provided by the Patient Experience Manager for staff teams.
+Customer service training is also provided by the Patient Experience Manager for staff teams, as requested.
 For medical staff, staff are required to discuss the complaint with their medical supervisor and agree a corresponding development plan.